theapplegates/sql-testing/ipc/README.md

-This crate implements IPC mechanisms to communicate with Sequoia and GnuPG background services.
+This crate implements IPC mechanisms to communicate with Sequoia background services.